Sindhups0591/Smart-Banking-System/README.md

-# 💳 Flask Banking Management System
+# 💳 Flask Smart Banking Management System

 A simple and secure **Banking Web Application** built using **Python Flask** and **SQLite**.
 This system allows users to create accounts, deposit/withdraw money, and view balances.
 Admins can monitor all users and transactions.